pankajganjale/inshorts/README.md

 # Bluemercury Clone

-### Bluemercury is a chain of American beauty stores founded in 1999 by Marla Malcolm Beck and Barry Beck.
-This project was build as a construct week project by Masai School Students.

-# Team Members:-
-1. Pankaj Ganjale
-2. Rahul Kumar
-3. Atul Kumar
-4. Vishwaraj Patil
+### Inshorts is a news website that shows only the important points of the news to users in a single paragraph.
+This is an exact replica of inshorts website with responsiveness.

+## This is a solo Project.

 ## To start our Project on your Machine:-
 1. Create a new folder.